How To Switch To an Interest Only Mortgage

 Some lenders will allow temporary switches to interest-only repayments, which can be beneficial in periods of financial difficulty.
 Short-term repayment changes from 1 to 2 years are typical, although this will vary from lender to lender.

-If you find that you do need to remortgage in order to switch to an interest-only deal, however, you would still be able to remortgage back onto a repayment deal again at a later stage.
+If you find that you need to remortgage to switch to an interest-only deal, however, you can still remortgage back onto a repayment deal at a later stage.

 How your repayments will change

-You can use our mortgage calculator to see how much you would save on your monthly payments when changing from a capital repayment mortgage.
+When changing from a capital repayment mortgage, you can use our mortgage calculator to see how much you would save on your monthly payments.

-The calculator is set to repayment by default, but once you’ve entered your figures, you will have the option to change the tool to interest only to see how the results compare.
+The calculator is set to repayment by default, but once you’ve entered your figures, you can change the tool to interest only to see how the results compare.

 Mortgage Repayment Calculator